Food prices in South Africa trend ever upwards cry the headlines.

 Oh, the orgies on his yacht; and the great blessings of a solid job, even if it is poorly paid in one of Richard Cory’s factories.
 YouTube the lyric.

-More recently the evening headlines have been screaming that food prices are heading ever upwards.
-The price of diesel and electricity are soaring, and now to add to the pain the world is at war.
-A quarter of the global wheat export harvest is grown in the Ukraine and Russia; jointly they were expected to export 16 million tonnes of wheat in the next four months, a significant slice of it to SA.
+More recently the evening headlines have been screaming that food prices are trending ever upwards.
+The price of diesel and electricity are soaring; and now to add to the pain the world is at war.
+A quarter of the global wheat harvest is grown in the Ukraine and Russia; jointly they were expected to export 16 million tonnes of in the next four months, a significant slice of it to SA.

-And Canada experienced drought last summer, normally supplying 12% of the global export harvest; their wheat crop dropped by 39%.
-We can expect a sharp rise in the price of flour, and all baked goods in the not too distant future.
+And Canada experienced drought last summer, normally supplying 12% of the global export harvest; their wheat crop dropped by 39 percent.
+We can expect a sharp rise in the price of flour and all baked goods in the not too distant future.

 Would it break your heart whilst sipping tea on the verandah to look out on a sea of food?

-Add to that a green mealie a day for three months, and a continuous supply of fruit through the year.
-We have oranges, naartjes and many kinds of berries; cherry guavas and tree tomatoes too, for example.
+Add to that a green mealie a day for three months and a continuous supply of fruit through the year.
+We have oranges, limes and many kinds of berries; cherry guavas and tree tomatoes too, for example.

 We almost never buy fruit; perhaps a watermelon and a few mangoes for a treat, yet have plenty all year round.
 The gooseberry bushes are a wonder.

 And what do we grow?
-650 bottles of premium honey, at least 1,000 avocados and hundreds of green mealies are produced every year; more than enough berries in season, and plentiful greens of every description.
+650 bottles of premium honey, at least 1,000 avocados and hundreds of naartjes are produced every year; more than enough berries in season, and plentiful greens of every description.

-Over 500 granadillas, four different kinds of beans flourish year-round, and many pockets of potatoes; and citrus, cucumbers and different types of squash.
+Over 500 granadillas, four different kinds of beans flourish year-round and many pockets of potatoes; citrus, cucumbers and different types of squash.
 Then there are pumpkins and butternut; far more than we can eat.

-What I can promise you is the retail value of this mountain of food is substantial; well in excess of R100,000 per annum probably.
-Add to that wonderful sourdough bread made with 100% flour at R6 a loaf, and our own mead and wheat beer for booze.
+What I can promise you is the retail value of this mountain of food is substantial; well in excess of R100,000 per annum.
+Add to that wonderful sourdough bread made with 100% flour at six rand a loaf and our own mead for booze.

 A mealie a day is other source of whole grains four about four months in the summer; and whilst it will puzzle those who advocate the ketogenic diets, we do not put on an ounce.
 We are convinced that it is the refined carbs that public enemy, number-one.